Desert Promise.

 • If God doesn't provide me a business, then I shouldn't start one.

 It is as if to believe: Unless I have a neon sign saying to do something, then I should do nothing.
-If it's all ordained anyway, I just need to wait for God to do his part.
+If it's all ordained anyway, I just need to wait for God to do His part.

 The fear of the Lord is the beginning of wisdom, and the knowledge of the Holy One is insight.
 Pr 9:10.